 If you want to protect your eyes, particularly if you’re a tech-addict or you’re looking at screens all day for work, there are options.

 One option is to use a blue light filter on the screen of your device.
+A filter reduces the blue light on your iPhone.

 These filters can be used on computer screens, and they’re also available for tablets and smartphones.